zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 end
 ```

-The above code would achieve the same result, producing all `id`, `name`, and
+The above code would achieve the same result, producing only `id`, `name`, and
-`species`.
+`species` for each bird.
 All the keys _except_ `created_at` and `updated_at`.

 ## Drawing Back the Curtain on Rendering JSON Data

 As we touched upon briefly in the previous lesson, the controller actions we
 have seen so far have a bit of Rails 'magic' in them that obscures what is actually happening
 in the render statements.
 The `only` and `except` keywords are actually
-parameters of the `to_json` method.
-This method is implicitly called on the arrays and hashes
-we provide in the `render json:` statement, though we can still explicitly write it out if necessary.
-The last code  snippet can be rewritten as the following to show what is actually happening:
+parameters of the `to_json` method, obscured by that magic.
+The last code snippet can be
+rewritten in full to show what is actually happening:

 ```ruby
 def index